Global Wealth Management Investment Advisory Inc. Trims Stock Holdings in Weyerhaeuser (NYSE:WY)

 Global Wealth Management Investment Advisory Inc. reduced its stake in Weyerhaeuser (NYSE:WY – Free Report) by 2.5% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The firm owned 75,762 shares of the real estate investment trust’s stock after selling 1,917 shares during the period.
 Global Wealth Management Investment Advisory Inc.’s holdings in Weyerhaeuser were worth $2,323,000 at the end of the most recent quarter.

-The firm also recently announced a Variable dividend, which will be paid on Tuesday, February 27th.
-Investors of record on Friday, February 16th will be paid a dividend of $0.14 per share.
-The ex-dividend date of this dividend is Thursday, February 15th.
-Weyerhaeuser’s payout ratio is 66.09%.
+The business also recently declared a Variable dividend, which will be paid on Tuesday, February 27th.
+Stockholders of record on Friday, February 16th will be paid a dividend of $0.14 per share.
+The ex-dividend date is Thursday, February 15th.
+Weyerhaeuser’s dividend payout ratio (DPR) is presently 66.09%.

-Several equities analysts have weighed in on WY shares.
+A number of equities analysts have recently commented on WY shares.
+StockNews.com raised Weyerhaeuser from a “hold” rating to a “buy” rating in a research report on Friday, January 19th.
 Raymond James downgraded Weyerhaeuser from a “strong-buy” rating to a “market perform” rating in a research report on Monday, November 27th.
-StockNews.com raised Weyerhaeuser from a “hold” rating to a “buy” rating in a research report on Friday, January 19th.
-Royal Bank of Canada lifted their target price on Weyerhaeuser from $38.00 to $39.00 and gave the company an “outperform” rating in a research report on Tuesday, December 19th.
+Royal Bank of Canada boosted their price objective on Weyerhaeuser from $38.00 to $39.00 and gave the stock an “outperform” rating in a research report on Tuesday, December 19th.
 Finally, TheStreet downgraded Weyerhaeuser from a “b-” rating to a “c+” rating in a research report on Friday, October 27th.
-Three analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $38.14.
+Three investment analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
+According to MarketBeat, Weyerhaeuser presently has a consensus rating of “Moderate Buy” and a consensus target price of $38.14.

 Weyerhaeuser Company, one of the world's largest private owners of timberlands, began operations in 1900.
 We own or control approximately 11 million acres of timberlands in the U.S. and manage additional timberlands under long-term licenses in Canada.
 We manage these timberlands on a sustainable basis in compliance with internationally recognized forestry standards.